 The RDA (recommended dietary allowance) for zinc in men is 11 mg and for women is 8 mg.
 Dr. Low Dog advises against exceeding the upper limit of 40 mg.
-Too much zinc can affect iron function, impact the immune system negatively and lower good HDL cholesterol.
+Too much of this mineral can affect iron function, impact the immune system negatively and lower good HDL cholesterol.

-Think Zinc if You Are Taking Certain Drugs:
+You Might Be Low in Zinc If You Are Taking Certain Drugs:

 Most people don’t think about how medications can alter their need for certain nutrients.
 We suspect that many health professionals are unaware of such problems either.
 Dr. Low Dog has a magnificent appendix at the back of her book called Drug-Nutrient Depletions and Interactions.
-In it she notes that ACE inhibitor blood pressure pills like benazepril, captopril, enalapril and lisinopril can deplete the body of zinc.
+In it, she notes that ACE inhibitor blood pressure pills like benazepril, captopril, enalapril and lisinopril can deplete the body of zinc.
 So can ARBs such as valsartan.
-Diuretics like hydrochlorothiazide can also lower zinc levels.
+Diuretics like hydrochlorothiazide can also lower levels of this mineral.